 Real kitchen example

 A casual restaurant reviews a chicken entree after a supplier increase.
 The plate includes chicken, sauce, vegetables, starch, garnish, and bread service.
+The operator wants to know whether the $18.00 price still supports the target range.

 Chicken entree food cost example